 Professor Anna Triandafyllidou holds the Canada Excellence Research Chair in Migration and Integration at Ryerson University, Toronto, Canada.
 In addition to coordinating GREASE, she is also the Scientific Director of the BRaVE project.
 Anna held a Robert Schuman Chair at the Global Governance Programme of the European University Institute (Robert Schuman Centre for Advanced Studies) between Oct 2012 and July 2019 where she directed the Cultural Pluralism Research Area.
-She also teaches as Visiting Professor at the College of Europe in Bruges since 2002.
+She was a Visiting Professor at the College of Europe in Bruges between 2002 and 2018.
 She is the Editor-in-Chief of the Journal of Immigrant and Refugee Studies and Chair of the IMISCOE Editorial Committee, and member of the IMISCOE Board of Directors.

 Anna’s recent books include: Migration and Globalisation Handbook (E. Elgar, ed.
 2018); The Problem of Religious Diversity: European Challenges, Asian Approaches (with T. Modood, ed.
 Edinburgh University Press, 2018); Multicultural Governance in a Mobile World (ed.
 Edinburgh University Press, 2018), Global Governance from Regional Perspectives (Oxford University Press, ed., 2017); The Routledge Handbook of Immigration and Refugee Studies (Routledge, ed.
 2016); High Skill Migration and Recession: Gendered Perspectives (with I. Isaakya, ed.
 Palgrave, 2015).
 She is the author of What is Europe? (with R. Gropas, Palgrave, 2015) and Migrant Smuggling.
 Irregular Migration from Asia and Africa to Europe (with T. Maroukis, 2015, Palgrave).

 Tina Magazzini was a Research Fellow at the Global Governance Programme, Robert Schuman Center for Advanced Studies of the European University Institute between 2018-2023 where she worked primarily on GREASE.
 Her research interests are in the fields of comparative politics, migration and integration policies, diversity management, identity and the relationship between majorities, minorities and states.
 She is interested in both applied and theoretical research in these areas and has conducted a wide range of research consultancies for international bodies as well as regular funded research.
 She carried out her PhD research within the Marie Sklodowska Curie project INTEGRIM – Integration and International Migration: pathways and integration policies and was awarded the Ryoichi Sasakawa Young Leaders Fellowship in 2016 by the Tokyo Foundation for Policy Research and the Social Impact Award in 2018 by the Marie Curie Alumni Association.